joebertj/katacoda-scenarios/weave/finish.md

 Congratulations!

-You have demonstrated how multicast works on Kubernetes using Weave
+You have learned how to install Weave on Kubernetes